Captaingimmy/Sorting_Algorithms/README.md

 # Sorting_Algorithms
-Implementations and comparison of sorting algorithms:
+Implementations and comparison of sorting algorithms in C and Python:
 * Bubble Sort
 * Insertion Sort